Filing a Life Insurance Claim

 When Death Benefits Are Tax-Free

-Employer-provided group life insurance is tax-free up to $50,000.
-Amounts exceeding this threshold may be taxed as a fringe benefit.
+Life insurance death benefit payouts are generally not subject to federal income tax.
+Beneficiaries receiving lump-sum payments typically owe no income tax on the proceeds, regardless of the benefit amount.
+Employer-provided group life insurance is tax-free up to $50,000, with amounts above that potentially taxed as a fringe benefit.
 In most cases, death benefits don't count toward the beneficiary's gross income and aren't subject to estate taxes unless specific conditions apply.
+Read our full guide on whether life insurance is taxable.

 Taxable Interest on Payments